Feigned retreat: Early Modernity

-Spanish general Gonzalo Fernández de Córdoba adopted the tornafluye or tornafuye, a Moor tactic which involved launching a light cavalry charge, retreating to lead the opposing force to give pursue, and then turning back to them again to attack with the advantage of confusion.
+Spanish general Gonzalo Fernández de Córdoba adopted the tornafluye or tornafuye, a Moor tactic which involved launching a light cavalry charge, retreating to lead the opposing force to give pursuit, and then turning back to them again to attack with the advantage of confusion.

 At the Battle of Kizaki, in Japan (June 1572), the forces of Shimazu Yoshihiro, outnumbered ten to one by those of Itō Yoshisuke, prevailed, using their famous feigned retreat.

 Qazi Nur Mohammad, who accompanied Ahmad Shah Durrani on his seventh attempted invasion of Punjab, wrote about the use of feigned retreats by Sikhs and warned of its effectiveness in his Jangnama, comparing it to setting fire to water.